Vickouma77/alx-backend-javascript/README.md

 ## Project Overview

 The ALX Backend JavaScript project aims to demonstrate best practices and techniques for building scalable and maintainable backend applications using JavaScript.
-It leverages popular frameworks and libraries such as Express.js, Node.js, and MongoDB.
+It leverages popular frameworks and libraries such as Express.js, Node.js